fabianlee/google-analytics-py3-page-growth-trend-report/README.md

 This script uses the deprecated [Google Analytics Reporting API v4](https://developers.google.com/analytics/devguides/reporting/core/v4) (UA using viewId), which is scheduled to be turned off in June 2023.

-The newer [Google Analytics Data API v1](https://developers.google.com/analytics/devguides/reporting/data/v1) (GA4 using propertyId), is the way forward for Google Analytics reports.
+The newer [Google Analytics Data API v1](https://developers.google.com/analytics/devguides/reporting/data/v1) (GA4 using propertyId), is the way forward for generating Google Analytics reports.
+This can be done via the Python [Analytics Data API](https://googleapis.dev/python/analyticsdata/latest/index.html)

 ## Prerequisites